yhwh/node-qt/README.md

 2. `qclass.cc`: Implement method as per `Example()` in `template.cc`
 3. `qclass.cc`: Expose method to JavaScript via `tpl->PrototypeTemplate()` call in `Initialize()`.
 Again see template.cc.

-## Common errors
+#### Common errors

-This is a list of common errors when loading a Node module, and their possible
+This is a list of common errors when experimenting with Node addons, and their possible solutions:
-solutions:

 **Out of memory**

 `name` in `NODE_MODULE(name, ...)` does not match target name?

 **Unable to load shared library**

 `(v8 object)->Set()` called to register a method, but method implementation is missing?

 **Segmentation fault**